AxizY/fairy-engine/readme.md

 # todo
 - format code and headers
 - rename to framework
-- structure repository to be useable
+- structure repository to be useable as a library